lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-4.rst

 **3.6.** The above plots compare ``numObs`` (total in all bands) with model fits, which may not be the ideal metric since the quality of phase curves can vary quite a bit between filters.
 Instead, one can look at the number of datapoints included in the phase curve modeling on a per filter basis (e.g., ``r_Ndata`` for the `r`-band in the ``SSObject`` table).
-To make a plot showing the distribution of the number of observations in each filter, again first close any open plots except for one, and then click on the "Chart options and tools" icon.
+To make a plot showing the distribution of the number of observations in each filter, again first close any open plots except for one, and then click on the "+" icon to add a chart.
-Select "Add New Chart", set the "Plot Type" to "Histogram", the "Column or expression" to ``g_Ndata``.
+In the "Add New Chart" pop-up window, set the "Plot Type" to "Histogram", the "Column or expression" to ``g_Ndata``.
 Select the "Uniform binning" algorithm, set the number of bins to 100 with the min and max to be 0 and 1300, respectively.
 Under the "Chart Options", check the "log" box for the y-axis.
 It will plot the histogram of the `g`-band number of observations.
 Once creating the ``g_Ndata`` histogram, close the remaining plot from
 Step 3.5.
 To overplot the histogram for ``r_Ndata``, select "Overplot New Trace" on the "Plot Parameters" pop-up window, and use the same